Painful intelligence: What AI can tell us about human suffering

-These philosophical points are not simply theoretical speculation: Our attitude to consciousness has a direct effect on suffering.
+These philosophical points are not simply theoretical speculation; our attitude to consciousness has a direct effect on suffering.
 Consider the example of the tiger I saw on TV: If I could somehow develop a different attitude towards the contents of my consciousness, seeing them as mere simulation, I might suffer less.
-This is precisely why some Buddhist schools claim that the outside world only exists in your imagination---or at least they recommend adopting such an attitude towards the world.\footnote{Any such philosophical claims in Buddhism could, in fact, be seen as clever devices only intended to help with meditation and other practices \citep{schroeder2004skillful}.
+This is precisely why some Buddhist schools claim that the outside world only exists in your imagination---or at least they recommend adopting such an attitude towards the world.\footnote{Any Buddhist claims about the inexistence of the outer world could, in fact, be seen as clever devices only intended to help with meditation and other practices \citep{schroeder2004skillful}.
 The Theravadan master Ajahn Chah seems to have this intention when he says ``If you think things are real there is suffering and there is fear.
 You are afraid of the different ways things may turn out. (...)
 There is thinking, then fear follows immediately.
 It deceives you, creating a picture to mislead you. (...)
 As to what is actually happening, there is nothing'' \citep{chah2001being}.
-See footnote~\ref{nothingexistsfn} above for discussion on the philosophical claims concerned. } In the next chapters, we will consider this and many other ways of reducing suffering by changing our thinking patterns as well as using meditation.
+See footnote~\ref{nothingexistsfn} above for discussion on the philosophical claims concerned, and page~\pageref{platoemptinessfn} for a related quote from Seneca. } In the next chapters, we will consider this and many other ways of reducing suffering by changing our thinking patterns as well as using meditation.